Let’s get wanderlusted in Nusa Penida, Bali!

 - Only press the left brake when you drive the slippery downhill road, pressing the right brake might get you falling.
 If you have a passenger, better to let the passenger walk while you’re driving the hard road.

 - Switch off the engine once you fall.
-The reason is you may accidentally gas your scooter when you try to lift the scooter into standing position.
+The reason is you may accidentally gas your scooter when you try to lift the scooter into a standing position.

 - ATM is hard to find, bring enough cash.